jcarver989/suave-viz/README.md

 ##### default: 6
 If `--chart line` or `--chart scatter` is selected, this controls how big the circles for points are.

+### Bar chart specific options

+#### --horizontal
+##### default: not enabled
+Rotates the bar chart 90deg so the bars extend horizontally instead of vertically.
+This is useful if you have many bars in your chart.

 ### Histogram specific options:

 #### --bins [integer]